Skip links

 Lecture Recording – Student FAQs

-📢 Recordings are for personal study only.
-Unauthorised use, modification or distribution constitutes a disciplinary offence and may be investigated under the University’s Student Conduct Regulations.
+📢 ‘Do Not Share’ rule: Recordings are for your personal study only.
+They should not be shared online, posted on social media or distributed to others, including via messaging platforms.
+Sharing recordings without permission is a serious matter and may be investigated under the University’s Student Conduct Regulations.

 FAQs

 No. Not all lectures are suitable for recording.
 Recordings will only take place where appropriate, and the decision rests with your lecturer.
 Lecturers may also pause or exclude parts of a lecture from being captured.
-Do not rely on having access to recordings.
+For this reason, recordings should not be relied on as a substitute for attending lectures.

-A recording light in the lecture room will indicate when a recording is in progress.
+There will also be a recording light in the lecture room which will indicate when a recording is in progress:

 • 🔴 (Solid Red) = Recording in Progress